Loading...

 As I mentioned earlier, the speed of a trolley increases as it rolls down a ramp.

-There's a force acting on the trolley, and that force keeps speeding the trolley up until by the end of the ramp, it's reached its highest speed.
+There's a force acting on the trolley and that force keeps speeding the trolley up until by the end of the ramp it's reached its highest speed.

-So its highest instantaneous speed will be just as the trolley reaches the end of the ramp and the force has accelerated it to its maximum.
+So its highest speed will be just as the trolley reaches the end of the ramp and the force has accelerated it to its maximum.

 Let's check if you understood what I explained there.